Key Takeaways

 -

-How Does LPM Support Adaptive Funding and Prioritization?
+How LPM Enables Adaptive Funding & Prioritization

 How to Implement Lean Portfolio Management

-Implementing LPM successfully requires an organizational mindset shift and the right foundational practices:
+Most importantly, implementing Lean management requires an organizational mindset shift and the right foundational practices:

 1. Define Clear Strategic Objectives